Board of Directors

 President & CEO, Mercy Health Partners

 Board Member Since 2007

-Throughout Roger’s career, he has received recognition from regional and national organizations as an innovator and leader in healthcare and community service.
-He has been recognized as an Emerging Leader in Healthcare by the Healthcare Forum and received many other awards for community leadership including: the Reese Award for Exemplary Service to the Community from the American Red Cross, the Paul Harris Fellowship from Rotary International, Trinity International University Distinguished Alumni, Patricia B. Johnson Award for Community Leadership and Innovative Grant making, the Alliance for Health Hillman Award, and Michigan State University Patenge Award.
+Throughout his career, Dr. Spoelman has received recognition from regional and national organizations as an innovator and leader in healthcare and community service.
+He was recognized early in his career as an Emerging Leader in Healthcare by the Healthcare Forum and received many other awards for community leadership including: The Reese Award for Exemplary Service to his community from the American Red Cross, the Paul Harris Fellow Award from Rotary International, Trinity International University Distinguished Alumni, The Alliance for Health Hillman Award, and Michigan State University Patenge Award.

-Roger’s commitment to making West Michigan strong is demonstrated through his volunteer service where he supports such organizations as International Aid, Muskegon Health Project, Muskegon Community Foundation, and TALANT 2025.
-He also plays a leadership role in healthcare and other organizations throughout the country and internationally, serving on many boards including International Aid, CURE International, Open Doors International, Mary Free Bed, Munson Healthcare, the Grand Rapids Economic Club, and the West Michigan Policy Forum.
+Roger also plays a leadership role in healthcare and other organizations throughout the nation and internationally serving on many boards including International Aid, Open Doors International, Mary Free Bed Rehabilitation Hospital, Munson Healthcare, Talent 2025, and the West Michigan Policy Forum.

-Roger feeds his passion for Leadership Development by serving as Advisor and Business Coach to numerous leaders, companies, and organizations.
+He is blessed with an incredible wife and partner (Jan Cory Spoelman), two married children, and five wonderful grandchildren.
+Roger feeds his passion for Leadership Development by serving as advisor and business coach to numerous leaders, companies and organizations.